Satisfactory Academic Progress

 An undergraduate student must maintain a cumulative grade point average (GPA) of at least 1.80 during the freshman year and at least 2.00 during the sophomore, junior, and senior years.
 A graduate student must have a cumulative GPA of at least 3.00.

-A student must successfully complete at least 67% of the credit hours they attempt each term.
+A student must successfully complete at least 66.67% of the credit hours they attempt each term and 66.67% of the total credit hours attempted for their degree.

 A student may attempt no more that 150% of the credit hours required by his or her degree program.